vladpaun1/JunctionX-Delft/README.md

 ```bash
 docker compose up
 ```
+For a detailed Docker + local development workflow (including the hot-reloading frontend), see `docs/DEV_WORKFLOW.md`.

 ## other actions
 make sure you have all the python dev tools and are in your venv: